-Guild Wars 2 offers a lot of freedom in choosing the perfect playstyle to their players.
-The first step towards defining your character’s role and identity is picking the right professions.
+Guild Wars 2 offers a lot of freedom in choosing the perfect playstyle for their players.
+The first step towards defining your character’s role and identity are picking the right professions.
 This Guild Wars 2 Classes Guide will help you learn all the information necessary to make that choice!

 Guild Wars 2 classes Guide